Office of Science and Technology Policy (OSTP).

 12. Is the scope of the proposed Policy appropriate?
 If not, why not?
 Should the scope be expanded to all select agents, microbes, or all life sciences?
 If so, why?
 What factors should be considered in determining the final scope of oversight?
 What criteria might be used to determine what research should/should not be subject to oversight?
 If the Policy, once finalized, were expanded to cover other types of life sciences research (i.e. beyond the 15 listed agents), what effect, if any, would it have on your ability to conduct that research?

 13. The USG recognizes that there may be some institutions that choose to expand their oversight beyond the 15 agents listed in Section 6.2.1 and/or beyond the seven categories listed in Section 6.2.2 or currently have a DURC oversight process in place that is beyond the scope of this proposed Policy.
-For those institutions, what additional agents or toxins, other categories of experiments, and/or other domains within the life sciences were considered for potential oversight?
+For Start Printed Page 12372those institutions, what additional agents or toxins, other categories of experiments, and/or other domains within the life sciences were considered for potential oversight?
 What impact has the expanded oversight had on the conduct and administration of the institution's life sciences research?

 14. The USG recognizes that there will be situations where a PI is conducting potential DURC at multiple institutions.
 Should each institution have oversight of these projects and if DURC is being conducted at their institution, develop and implement risk mitigation plans?
 Or should the PI's primary institution have this responsibility?
 (Refer to “Note” following Section 7.2.K)